derek-perry/derek-perry.com/README.md

 ---

 ### License Information
-**dp.design is licensed under the GNU General Public License v3.0** _(View the accompanying LICENSE file for more information on the "GNU General Public License v3.0" license.)_
+**[dp.design](https://dp.design "Visit Derek Perry's portfolio/website dp.design3") is licensed under the GNU General Public License v3.0**
+_(View the accompanying LICENSE file for more information on the "GNU General Public License v3.0" license.)_
-If you use [dp.design’s code](https://github.com/derek-perry/dp.design "Visit the GitHub for Derek Perry's portfolio/website at github.com/derek-perry/dp.design"), please retain the licenses of the files below which were used in the development of Minimal Match 3.
+If you use [dp.design’s code](https://github.com/derek-perry/dp.design "Visit the GitHub for Derek Perry's portfolio/website at github.com/derek-perry/dp.design"), please retain the licenses of the files below which were used in the development of [dp.design](https://dp.design "Visit Derek Perry's portfolio/website dp.design3").

 **Font Used:**
 - [Quicksand](https://github.com/andrew-paglinawan/QuicksandFamily "View the Quicksand font by Andrew Paglinawan on GitHub") by [Andrew Paglinawan](https://github.com/andrew-paglinawan) (Copyright 2008-2013 Andrew Paglinawan) (SIL Open Font License 1.1)